 Our globally distributed security team is on call 24/7 to respond to security alerts and events.
 In case of a system alert, employees are trained on security incident response processes, including communication channels and escalation paths.

-Communications between users and HR Acuity are encrypted via industry best-practices HTTPS and Transport Layer Security (TLS) over public networks.
+Communications between users and HR Acuity are encrypted via industry best-practices HTTPS and Transport Layer Security (TLS 1.2) over public networks.

-All client data stored in HR Acuity is encrypted at rest using Transit Data Encryption (TDE)/AD.
+All client data stored in HR Acuity is encrypted at rest using Transparent Data Encryption (TDE)/AD.

 HR Acuity has put in place network redundancies to eliminate single points of failure.
 Client data is actively replicated across primary and secondary DR systems and facilities.